techidaily/site-win11-tips/source/_posts/mastering-user-profile-correction-for-w11-oses.md

 ## 3\.
 Scan and Repair System Files

  Some users have said the System File Checker (SFC) tool can help resolve the “Specified user does not have a valid profile” error.
 Running an SFC scan is worth a try since that’s a straightforward potential solution to apply.
-Our article about[running SFC scans in Windows](https://www.makeuseof.com/system-file-checker-sfc-windows/) tells you how to repair system files.
+Our article about [running SFC scans in Windows](https://www.makeuseof.com/system-file-checker-sfc-windows/) tells you how to repair system files.

 ![The SFC scannow command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/sfc-scannow-command.jpg)